-- Current Australian standard AS/NZS 3838 (2006 onwards) provided they are SAI Global marked. - New Australian standard ARB HS 2012 provided they are SAI Global marked. - Current American standards ASTM F1163 (2004a or 04a onwards) provided they are SEI marked, or SNELL E2001. - Current British standard PAS 015 (1998 or 2011) provided they are BSI Kitemarked. - Interim European Standard VG1 (01.040: 2014-12) with or without BSI Kitemark.
+- c) current Australian standard AS/NZS 3838 (2006 onwards) provided they are SAI Global marked - d) new Australian standard ARB HS 2012 provided they are SAI Global marked - e) current American standards ASTM F1163 (2004a or 04a onwards) provided they are SEI marked, or SNELL E2001 - f) current British standard PAS 015 (1998 or 2011) provided they are BSI Kitemarked - g) interim European Standard VG1 (01.040: 2014-12) with or without BSI Kitemark

-BSI Kitemarked:
+BSI Kitemarked

-SAI Global marked:
+SAI Global marked

-SEI marked:
+SEI marked

 - 5.2.1 All headgear should be secured when competing.
 However, if a rider's hat comes off during the test the C Judge must stop the test, so the rider can retrieve and replace the hat.
 The rider can have outside assistance to retrieve the hat.
-Once the hat has been replaced the test and judging recommences from where it was stopped. - 5.2.2 Any type of camera may not be attached to a helmet or anywhere on the rider, saddle or horse.
+Once the hat has been replaced the test and judging recommences from where it was stopped. - 5.2.2 Any type of camera may not be attached to a helmet or anywhere on the rider, saddle or horse